arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/verbal-learning-processes/how-new-equivalence-relations-are-acquired/index.md

 ![Figure 4410.
 Diagram of the six equivalence relations which are involved in learning to use, read, understand, and spell a word](../../../../../assets/images/Figure4410.png "Figure 4410.
-Diagram of the six equivalence relations which are involved in learning to use, read, understand, and spell a word"){.image-inline}
+Diagram of the six equivalence relations which are involved in learning to use, read, understand, and spell a word"){: .image-inline}

 *Figure 4410.
 Diagram of the six equivalence relations which are involved in learning to use, read, understand, and spell a word*